 Proportion of adults with congenital heart disease.
 The adult population with congenital heart disease is expanding at a greater rate than the pediatric population with congenital heart disease.
 Proportion of adults with congenital heart disease as compared to children with congenital heart disease in 2000 (A) and in 2010 (B).
 (Data from Williams RG, Person GD, Barst RJ, et al. Report of the national heart blood lung institute working group on research in adult congenital heart disease.
 J Am Coll Cardiol.
 2006;47:701-707.)

-Number of people living with congenital heart disease. ...
+Number of people living with congenital heart disease.
+Data from ...